WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 meloidogyne_floridensis_prjna340324 81.45 49.9
 meloidogyne_floridensis_prjeb6016 62.10 29.7
 ```
-We can see that M. incognita, two M. arenaria assemblies and M. javanica all have CEGMA completeness scores of around 96%.
+We can see that _M. arenaria_ is the assembly with the highest BUSCO score.

 #### API exercises

 Adapt the commands that you used above to retrieve the following information from the WormBase ParaSite API.
 For questions 2 and 3, you’ll need to use different endpoints.

-1. List the Meloidogyne sp. assemblies by size, smallest to largest.
+1. List the _Meloidogyne sp._ assemblies by size, smallest to largest.

 2. Retrieve the protein sequence of the guinea worm transcript DME_0000938001-mRNA-1.

 2b.
-Write a small program, `get_sequence_for_transcript`, that takes any transcript ID as an argument and returns its protein sequence.
+Write a small program, `get_sequence_for_transcript.sh`, that takes any transcript ID as an argument and returns its protein sequence.
 For example, running

-    ./get_sequence_for_transcript DME_0000938001-mRNA-1
+    ./get_sequence_for_transcript.sh DME_0000938001-mRNA-1

 should print MAKHNAVGIDLGTTYSC...